 Include time for meditation, contemplation, prayer, nature/fresh air and appreciation of life.
 Be sure to get enough exercise and enough Vitamin D from the sun.
-Listen to soothing music or create some art and spend time with people you love.
+Listen to soothing music or create some art, spend time with people you love and walk barefoot on the ground.
 And don’t forget that laughter is a powerful natural medicine, too!

 These excellent natural remedies have a long history of treating autoimmune diseases.
 Regardless of your diagnosis, symptoms and treatment choices, they can help you on your journey to recovery.

 One last point – it is mentioned by the medical community that blood clotting is a possible side effect of some autoimmune diseases.
 Prescription drugs may be prescribed to prevent that occurrence.
 If you are interested in a natural alternative, please read about how pine needles can prevent blood clotting.